neondatabase/website/content/docs/postgres/query-reference.md

 SELECT * FROM users WHERE last_login IS NULL;

 -- Filter using subqueries
-SELECT * FROM orders WHERE customer_id IN (SELECT customer_id FROM customers WHERE city = 'New York');
+SELECT * FROM orders WHERE customer_id IN (SELECT customer_id FROM customers WHERE country = 'Spain');
 ```

-These examples illustrate how to filter query results based on exact matches, ranges, lists of values, pattern matching with LIKE, combining multiple conditions with AND and OR, handling NULL values, and leveraging subqueries for more complex conditions.
+These examples illustrate how to filter query results based on exact matches, ranges, lists of values, pattern matching with `LIKE`, combining multiple conditions with `AND` and `OR`, handling `NULL` values, and leveraging subqueries for more complex conditions.

 ### Sorting data